I’d heard about her charms.

 It’s not like I didn’t notice Cécile McLorin Salvant, like that time she copped top prize at the 2010 Thelonious Monk International Jazz Competition.

 Yes, I was paying attention.
 I listened to her Grammy-nominated CD, “WomanChild” (Mack Avenue), on which I heard both the woman and the child, both born singers with something to say and century’s worth of less-traveled (and some brand-new) material through which to express it.
-Probably because I hadn’t caught her in live performance, I thought all that buzz around her was, well, just buzz.
+Probably because I hadn’t caught her in live performance, I thought all those voices buzzing around her were, well, just buzz.

 I did nod when Ben Ratliff wrote, in his astute New York Times review of that CD: